-The retail manager solely determines items covered or not covered by the sticker.
-You are encouraged to check with sales people at the business before attempting to make a purchase.

-Sale items may or may not be covered at stores; the student should inquire before attempting to use the discount card.
+- The retail manager solely determines items covered or not covered by the card.
+You are encouraged to check with sales people at the business before attempting to make a purchase. - Sale items may or may not be covered at stores; the student should inquire before attempting to use the discount card.

-Who Can Use the Discount Stickers?
+Who Can Use the Discount Card?

-Purchase discounts are for the student only.
+• Purchase discounts are for the student only.
 Using the card for purchasing items for a friend or someone other than the student will be grounds for voiding the discount card.

-How Long Can The Discount Stickers Be Used?
+How Long Can the Discount Card Be Used?

-An expiration date will be provided to the student.
+• An expiration date appears on the front of the card.
 This date is established so that you may obtain the benefit from the card for a period of time equal to one quarter of the school year.

-Using the Stickers is a privilege that you, the student earned.
+Using the card is a privilege that you, the student earned.
 Remember to use it wisely and in good faith so the program will be available to you and other students in future quarters of school.